Geodesics and flows in a Poissonian city: Traffic flow in the Poissonian city

-\end{proof} Taking some extra care over the analysis, it is possible to bound the order of the error in Equation \eqref{eq:first-moment}; we state this without proof. \begin{cor} The asymptotic in Theorem \ref{thm:first-moment} can be sharpened to
+Taking some extra care over the analysis, it is possible to bound the order of the error in~(\ref{eq:first-moment}).
+We state this without proof. \begin{cor} The asymptotic in Theorem~\ref{thm:first-moment} can be sharpened to

 \end{cor}